Mathematics Placement Exam

 MPE Instructions Page.

-I heard that in the summer the MPE is not required to enroll in MATH classes.
+I heard that in the summer the Mathematics Placement Exam is not required to enroll in MATH classes.

 Is this true?

-The structure of summer sessions is different than regular terms.
+The structure of summer sessions is different from regular terms.
 Therefore the

-department does not require the MPE for MATH 151 registration during summer
+department does not require the Mathematics Placement Exam for MATH 151 registration during summer

 sessions.
-Note: MATH 105 and MATH 201 will continue to either require a MPE
+Note: MATH 105 and MATH 201 will continue to either require a Mathematics Placement Exam

 score or successful completion of prerequisites with a grade of C or better.